sirodoht/heartnomad/docs/updates.md

 6. delete the old field
 7. create a schemamigration to reflect the deleted field (as/if necessary)

-new models and permissions: to get the id for the permissions associated with a model (there are 3 by default - add, change, delete), do the following:
+Note for new models and permissions: to get the id for the permissions associated with a model (there are 3 by default - add, change, delete), do the following:

 ```
 from django.contrib.contenttypes.models import ContentType